-To implant the device, your doctor will use a sheath to tap into a blood vessel.
-Then the lead wire from the devices will be threaded to the heart.
-The device itself is surgically implanted under the skin through an incision by the collarbone.
-Then the incision is closed with sutures.
+To implant the pacemaker, the doctor will insert a catheter to tap into a blood vessel.
+They can then safely thread the device’s lead wire to the heart.
+The pediatric pacemaker is surgically implanted under the skin by the collarbone, where the incision is then closed with sutures.

-Certain electrical devices can interact negatively with the pacemaker or implanted internal defibrillator.
-It’s best to avoid metal detectors, MRI, anti-theft devices in stores or high-voltage machinery.
-You should also keep cell phones at least six inches away from the device, and use caution with high-intensity sports.
+Before pediatric pacemaker implantation, the patient may need to avoid food, drink, and/or certain medications.
+Following the procedure, certain electrical devices can interact negatively with the pacemaker or implanted internal defibrillator.
+We recommend that the patient avoid metal detectors, MRI scanners, anti-theft devices in stores, and high-voltage machinery.
+It is also best to keep cell phones at least six inches away from the device and use caution with high-intensity sports.

 Reviewed by: Michael Manuel Lopez, MD